-The second edition of our EU-U.S. foreign policy contest for undergraduate students took place on March 23, 2018 in our premises in Washington DC.
+The third edition of our EU-U.S. foreign policy contest for undergraduate students took place at the EU Delegation to the U.S. on 14-15 February 2019.

 The topic for the 2019 Schuman Challenge was: "Supplementing the Minsk agreements: Taking additional steps in support of Ukraine's independence, sovereignty and territorial integrity within its internationally recognized borders".

 17 teams from across the United States participated in this edition: U.S. Air Force Academy (CO); American University (DC); George Washington University (DC); Howard University (DC); Tufts University (MA); University of Missouri (MO); University of North Carolina (NC); Norwich University (VT); West Virginia University (WV); University of Michigan (MI); James Madison University (VA); Indiana University (IN); Patrick Henry College (VA); William & Mary College (VA); California Polytechnic University San Luis Obispo (CA); Pepperdine University (CA); University of Washington (WA).